Logarithmic models and meromorphic functions in dimension two: Existence of dicritical quadruplets and logarithmic -forms

 where $\alpha$ is a germ of closed holomorphic $1$-form, $r \geq 2$, and, for $i=1,\ldots,r$, $f_{i} \in \cl{O}_{0}$ is irreducible with order $\nu_{i} = \nu_{0}(f_{i})$ and $\lambda_{i} \in \C^{*}$.
 Denote by $\LL$ the singular holomorphic foliation defined by $\eta$. \begin{ddef} {\rm The $1$-form $\eta$ is \emph{$1$-faithful} if

 where $f = f_{1} \cdots f_{r}$ and $m = \nu_{0}(f) = \nu_{1}+ \cdots + \nu_{r}$.
-We plainly say that $\eta$ is \emph{faithful} if its strict transforms are $1$-faithful along the reduction of singularities of $\LL$. }\end{ddef} In the definition, the closed holomorphic $1$-form $\alpha$ in \eqref{eq-log-form1} is inert, since $\nu_{0}( f\alpha) \geq m$.
+We simply say that $\eta$ is \emph{faithful} if its strict transforms are $1$-faithful along the reduction of singularities of $\LL$. }\end{ddef} In the definition, the closed holomorphic $1$-form $\alpha$ in \eqref{eq-log-form1} is inert, since $\nu_{0}( f\alpha) \geq m$.
 Also, the definition does not depend on the choice of irreducible equations $f_{1}, \ldots, f_{r}$ for the components of the polar set of $\eta$.
 This gives, in particular, the following remark, that will be used a couple of times in the proof of Theorem \ref{teo-quadruplet} below: if $\eta$ and $\eta'$ are germs of logarithmic $1$-forms at $(\C^{2},0)$ differing from each other by a germ of closed holomorphic $1$-form, then $\eta$ is faithful if and only if $\eta'$ is.
 In Section \ref{section-escape} we make a brief discussion on the notion of faithfulness.
 Notably, the following result, from \cite[Lem.
 7]{canocorral2006}, will be explained: if $\lambda_{0} = \sum_{i=1}^{r} \nu_{i} \lambda_{i}$ is the weighted balance of residues of $\eta$, then \begin{itemize} \item $\lambda_{0} \neq 0$ implies that $\eta$ is non-dicritical at $0 \in \C^{2}$ and $1$-faithful; \item $\lambda_{0} = 0$ and $\eta$ $1$-faithful implies that $\eta$ is dicritical $0 \in \C^{2}$ (\emph{main resonant} case). \end{itemize} In other words, for a faithful logarithmic $1$-form, the dicritical or non-dicritical character of a blow-up in its reduction of singularities is determined by, respectively, the vanishing or non-vanishing of the weighted balance of residues.
-Another important point is that, if $\eta$ is faithful logarithmic and $\pi :(\tilde{M} ,\D) \to (\C^{2},0)$ is its reduction of singularities, then all non-dicritical components of $\D$ are poles of $\pi^{*} \eta$, while the dicritical components are neither poles nor contained in the its set of zeroes.
+Another important point is the following: if $\eta$ is a faithful logarithmic $1$-form and $\pi :(\tilde{M} ,\D) \to (\C^{2},0)$ is the composition of blow-ups of its reduction of singularities up to the appearance of escape points, then all non-dicritical components of $\D$ are poles of $\pi^{*} \eta$, while the dicritical components are neither poles nor contained in the its set of zeroes.
 This can be seen below, in Section \ref{section-escape}, from formula \eqref{eq-sigma*eta} and by the discussion following formula \eqref{eq-tilde-omega}.
 Then, the existence of at least one separatrix attached to each dicritical component $D \subset \D$ of valence one, a necessary condition in order that $\DD(\eta)$ be a dicritical duplet, follows from the Residue Theorem applied to the restriction of $\pi^{*} \eta$ to $D$.
 Bearing in mind these observations, we make the following definition:

 \begin{ddef} {\rm Let $\QQ =(\Delta,\Sigma,\Upsilon,\Lambda)$ be a dicritical quadruplet at $(\C^{2},0)$.
 We say that a germ of closed meromorphic $1$-form $\eta$ is \emph{$\QQ$-logarithmic} if: \begin{enumerate} \item there is a writing